sushdak/DoctorAppointment/README.md

 ## Method

 - Clone or download the repository to any port you have apache (or any php), example- localhost:80
-- import the sql table from the SQL DATABASE EXPORT folder to localhost/phpmyadmin
+- import the sql table from the SQL DATABASE EXPORT folder in the datalayer folder to localhost/phpmyadmin
 - in your browser tab run
 ```sh
 http://localhost/DoctorAppointment/applicationlayer/index.php